-PLANT healthy trees that enhance biodiversity and deliver benefits equitably across the District

-Strat tegies and actions Timeframe Cost Responsibility Goal 2 PLANT Short: 1-5 yrs Med: 5-10 yrs Long: 10-15 yrs \$: Already budgeted/ using existing resources \$\$: \$20,000-100,000 \$\$\$: >\$100,000 (Department) Strat egy 5.
+2 PLANT healthy trees that enhance biodiversity and deliver benefits equitably act oss the Distr ict Strat PLANT Timeframe Short: 1-5 yrs Med: 5-10 yrs Long: 10-15 yrs Cost \$: Already budgeted/ using existing resources \$\$: \$20,000-100,000 \$\$\$: >\$100,000 Responsibility (Department) Strat egy 5.
 Prioritize public tree planting to maintain or increase canopy cover where it is most needed 5A Develop a planting plan to Identify planting opportunities on public land Plan for diverse and climate resilient tree planting that maximize ecosystem service delivery based on the need of highest priority areas Plan for successional planting where replacement trees will be required Long \$\$\$ Climate & Environment (Parks) 5B Replace every inventoried public tree removed in highest-use areas, where possible Short \$\$ Parks 5C Strive to plant all trees from cash-in-lieu funds on an annual basis to ensure succession of the urban forest in parks and streets and prioritize tree planting in lowest tree equity score areas but that does not conflict with utilities, sight lines, or established view corridors.
 Med \$\$\$ Parks Strat egy 6.
 Develop standards to improve the health and life expectancy of new District trees planted 6A Increase awareness of and continue to share streetscape standards approved for Ambleside and Dundarave Business Areas to provide information to property owners about best practices and targets for spacing, width, soil volume, tree spacing, permeability, and utility conflicts for boulevards adjacent to private properties and maintained by private property owners.
 Short \$ Parks (Planning) and Engineering